OnanAgaba/low-cost-soil-moisture-datalogger/README.md

-# Comparative Performance of Four Soil Moisture Sensors in Arid Conditions: Low-Cost and Commercial Options

 This repository provides resources for the project **"Comparative Performance of Four Soil Moisture Sensors in Arid Conditions: Low-Cost and Commercial Options"** by Onan Agaba, Mulugeta Weldegebriel Hagos, Fatima-Zahra Kasmi, and Elad Levintal.

 ## Repository Contents